 Contrary to common belief, adding a whirlpool bath to increase property value doesn’t always do the trick.
 So if you’re contemplating selling your property, try to avoid purchasing a whirlpool bath in the hopes of gaining additional profit.

-The survey revealed that close to 53 per cent of its participants were not phased by them, while only a small 38 per cent of participants ìlovedî them.
-Surprisingly, 62 per cent said they had ìno strong viewî towards corner baths either, which means the traditional rectangular baths still hold clout against their spruced up counter parts.
+The survey revealed that close to 53 percent of its participants were not phased by them.
+Only a small 38 percent of participants loved them.
+Surprisingly, 62 percent said they had no strong views towards corner baths either.
+This means the traditional rectangular baths still hold clout against their spruced up counter parts.

-Try to avoid the urge to place carpets on the bathroom floor, according to the survey it is not too favoured.
-The survey showed that the preferred floor covering was tiles, with 75 per cent saying they ìlovedî a tiled bathroom floor.
-Popular vinyl flooring has not yet lost its place in the bathroom, with more than 61 per cent saying they didn’t have any strong likes or dislikes towards it.
+Try to avoid the urge to place carpets on the bathroom floor, according to the survey.
+The survey showed that the preferred floor covering was tile.
+75 percent saying they loved a tiled bathroom floor.
+Popular vinyl flooring has not yet lost its place in the bathroom, with more than 61 percent saying they didn’t have any strong likes or dislikes towards it.

-When choosing your bathroom flooring, tiles is the favoured option, but if the budget is tight, then vinyl flooring won’t let you down.
+When choosing your bathroom flooring, tiles is the favored option.
+If the budget is tight, then vinyl flooring won’t let you down.

 Keep it clean

-If you are planning to put your home on the market, inspect your bathroom for those small generally unnoticed flaws, like mould on the silicone sealant around the bath, and even on your shower curtain if you have one.
-Potential homebuyers may notice these small faults, which could send then running!
+If you are planning to put your home on the market, inspect your bathroom for those small generally unnoticed flaws.
+These would be things like mold on the silicone sealant around the bath, and even on your shower curtain if you have one.
+Potential home-buyers may notice these small faults, which could send then running!